majidmade/majidmade.com/README.md

-adding some spice to majidmade.com and/or an excuse to play around with some new libraries
+adding some spice to majidmade.com and/or let's be honest just an excuse to play around with some new libraries

-why did i commit to the "bauble" metaphor so hard? 😭